Tory backlash over mandatory face coverings for England’s shoppers

-Ministers in the UK faced a backlash from Conservative Party members and a senior MP over Boris Johnson’s move to make face masks mandatory in shops in England.
+Ministers in England faced a backlash from Conservative Party members and a senior MP over Boris Johnson’s move to make face masks mandatory in shops there.

-The hashtag #NoMasks and the word “muzzles” were both trending on Twitter this morning, while several people posted pictures of chopped-up cards or cancelled registrations.
+The hashtag #NoMasks and the word “muzzles” were both trending on Twitter on Tuesday morning, while several people posted pictures of chopped-up cards or cancelled registrations.

 Many said the order – which will come into effect from July 24 and carries a maximum fine of £100 for non-compliance – is incompatible with their libertarian values.